About the Corona Household Study

 |Updated

-The study will investigate:
+The study investigate:

 - Amongst those who are infected, how many of them develop symptoms and what is the duration and severity of the disease